 About Tohoku University

-Tohoku University is one of the op three Designated National Universities alongside the University of Tokyo, and Kyoto University.
+Tohoku University is one of the top three Designated National Universities alongside the University of Tokyo and Kyoto University.
 Its history dates back to 1736, when it was founded as a medical school called Meirin-Yokendo.
-Then, the university was officially founded as Tohoku Imperial University in 1907, as the third Imperial University in the Meiji era.
+Back then, the university was officially founded as Tohoku Imperial University in 1907, as the third Imperial University in the Meiji era.
 From the beginning of its history, Tohoku University observes and upholds three core values, which are “Research First (研究第一主義),” “Open-Doors (門戸開放),” and “Practice-Oriented Research and Education (実学尊重).”